BRAVO® pH Monitoring

 Prilosec® (Omeprazole), Prevacid® (Lansoprazole), Nexium® (esonephazole), Protonix®, Pantoloc® (pantoprazole), Aciphex® (rabeprazole).

-- Do not eat or drink anything after midnight, the night before the EGD with BRAVO.
+Do not eat anything after midnight, the night before the EGD with BRAVO.

 The day of the test: